 Step 1: Configure Your Permalinks

-Default WordPress post web addresses are not very search engine friendly.
-In order to make the best use of categories, you will first need to modify the way WordPress displays your URLs.
+By default, WordPress URLs aren’t search engine friendly.
+In order to make the best use of categories, you will need to modify the way WordPress displays your URLs.

-Permalinks let you display SEO-friendly URLs, so instead of having a web address that looks like this:
+Permalinks let you display SEO-friendly URLs, so instead of having a post link that looks like this:

-The same post URL can look like this:
+You can have the same post URL look like this:

-If you have not configured your permalinks yet, then we recommend doing so now before configuring your categories.
+If you have not yet configured your permalinks, then do so now before configuring your post categories.

 Step 2: List Your Topics

-Maintaining your site’s content organized is important, as this will not only make it easier for your visitors to find the information they’re looking for, but can also help to significantly boost your site’s optimization for better SEO.
+Maintaining your site’s content organized is important, as this will not only make it easier for your visitors to find the information they’re searching for, but can also help to significantly boost your site’s optimization for better search engine results.

-We recommend, therefore, first planning what kind of broad “topics” you will be writing about and publishing on your website or blog.
-These can be topics related to your niche, your services or products, your industry, etc.
+The first step, then, is to carefully plan what kind of broad “topics” you will write about.
+These can be topics related to your specific niche, your services or products, your industry, etc.

-When creating a list of topics, remember to include areas of your business that you believe your visitors, prospects, and clients need to be better educated or informed about.
-This is very important in terms of establishing your website as an “authority” that online visitors will want to come back again to learn from and/or refer to others.
+When creating your list of topics, remember to include areas of your business that you believe your visitors, prospects, and clients need to be better educated or informed about.
+This is important in terms of establishing your web site as an online authority that visitors will want to come back repeatedly to and/or refer to others.

-Let’s say, for example, that you would like to start a site to promote your marriage celebrant business.
+For example, let’s say that you want to start a website to promote your marriage celebrant business.
 After a little brainstorming, some of the broad topics (i.e. categories) you may expect to see on an authoritative wedding celebrant’s site could include the following: